handygeospatial/stonewall/README.md

 # stonewall
-An attempt to import good parts from North America - Leaflet.MapboxVectorTile and tipper canoe -
+An attempt to import good parts from North America - Leaflet.MapboxVectorTile and tippercanoe -

 ## See also
 - Leaflet.MapboxVectorTile